TryGhost/Ghost/koenig/koenig-lexical/README.md

 # Koenig - Lexical edition

-Early stage re-write of Ghost's editor, using Lexical as the editor framework in place of mobiledoc-kit.
+Ghost editor, based on the Lexical framework.

 ## Development

-### Running the development version
+The editor can be run in two modes:
+- standalone mode: demo version that runs without a dependency on Ghost
+- integrated mode: integrated into Ghost Admin

+### Standalone mode

-Run `yarn dev` to start the development server to test/develop the editor standalone.
-This will generate a demo site from the `index.html` file which renders the demo app in `demo/demo.jsx` and makes it available on http://localhost:5173
+Run `yarn dev` to start the editor in standalone mode for development on http://localhost:5173.
+This command generates a demo site from the `index.html` file, which renders the demo app in `demo/demo.jsx`.

+### Integrated mode

+In order to run the editor inside Ghost Admin, follow the 3 steps below:

+1. Link Koenig server-side dependencies inside Ghost
+   - Run `yarn link` inside `Koenig/packages/kg-default-nodes` and `Koenig/packages/kg-lexical-html-renderer`
+   - Paste the output at the root of the Ghost monorepo:
+     - `yarn link @tryghost/kg-default-nodes`
+     - `yarn link @tryghost/kg-lexical-html-renderer`

+2. Start Ghost in dev mode: inside the Ghost monorepo, run `yarn dev --lexical`.

+3. Start the editor in dev mode: inside the Koenig monorepo, run `yarn dev`.

+Now, if you navigate to Ghost Admin at http://localhost:2368/ghost and open a post, it will use your local version of the editor.
+Changes to the editor will be reflected inside Ghost Admin after a few seconds - the time for the editor to get rebuilt.

-### Cards additional setup
+### Specific card setup

 #### Gif card